aeon

 Functions

-\x -> x + 1 is an annonymous lambda function, which can be annotated with the type (x:Int) -> Int.
+\x -> x + 1 is an anonymous lambda function, which can be annotated with the type (x:Int) -> Int.

 Types